 You are not allowed to sell alcohol to individuals younger than 18.
 Therefore you must always ask young people for their identity card to proof their age.
 You also have a duty to prevent the sale of alcohol to underaged youths through persons who are aged 18 years or older (proxy sales).
 If you are caught selling alcohol to underage youths 3 times within 1 year, you could get a fine or (temporary) ban on selling alcohol.

 If you serve beer or wine or sell strong drinks, your staff members must be 16 years or older.
 A bartender younger than 18 may sell alcohol, but they are not allowed to drink it.
 There must always be a manager present at your business during opening hours.
 Managers must be at least 21 and they must hold a SHV Certificate for Social Hygiene (SVH Verklaring Sociale Hygiëne, in Dutch) or a Certificate for Professional Competence (Verklaring Vakbewaamheid).
 Please contact SVH for more information about the various documents.

 Selling alcoholic beverages in the retail sector

 An off-licence permit is required to sell high-alcohol beverages.
 Off-licences may only sell alcoholic beverages and related articles, such as corkscrews or wine and beer glasses.
 In addition, they may deliver high-alcohol beverages to private homes.
 Customers are allowed to taste alcoholic beverages, if they ask for it.
 However, this can only be offered by the staff of your off-licence.
 A promotion team is not allowed to do this.

 If you own a supermarket, grocer's store, snack bar, domestic catering establishment, tobacco store or wine shop, you are allowed to sell low-alcohol beverages such as beer, wine, port and sherry without a permit.
-If you sell beer, wine, port or sherry exclusively, you will not need a permit either.
+If you sell beer, wine, port or sherry exclusively, you do not need a permit either.
 Sampling at your store is not allowed.

 If you want to serve alcoholic beverages in a catering section, your premises must comply with certain rules: